Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
-In case the ingest source sends an inband emsg box the receiver SHOULD ignore them
+In case the ingest source sends an inband emsg box the receiver SHOULD ignore it.

 ##  Requirements for Media Processing Entity Failover ## {#failover}